Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-17-aldora89-The-Lotus-Eater.md

 # World and Others: 6/9.
-Though the configuration of Bulbweed was indeed fascinating, the mystery of their appearance, the history of Cattlebugs, and the local biodiversity were not fully disclosed.
+Though the configuration of Bulbweed was indeed fascinating, the mystery of their appearance, the history of Cattlebugs, and the scenery of an instinct planet were not fully disclosed.